philbowles/PangolinMQTT/docs/pl.md

 # Received payloads

-First, remind yourself that an MQTT payload consists of an arbitrary block of data and a length.
+First, remind yourself that an MQTT payload consists of an arbitrary block of data and a length. ***IT IS NOT A "STRING" OF ANY KIND!***.

 The MQTT specification has ***nothing*** to say about what that data represents.
 Only the programmer / system that placed the data and its correct length in the message actually "knows" what the data ***should*** "look" like.
 Did the sender publish a printable string?
 A JSON-formatted printable string?
 A 32-bit (4 byte) binary value?
 Who knows? *Only the sender*.

 Thus there can be no escape from the fact that it is *up to the user* to "unpack" the payload and "reconstruct" the data that he/she *thinks* it represents.
 In a perfect world, it will always look as expected and be within acceptable range / bounds / length of what is expected.
 In our imperfect world, any programmer relying on the previous assumption has just created a massive bug.
 Don't let that programmer be *you*.